 1. What drugs to take when traveling to Tibet?

-In the first few days after arrival in Tibet, you may experience some degree of altitude reaction.
-Colds, insomnia and digestive disorders are common.
-Take an adequate supply of any prescription medication you use regularly, including medicine for cold, headache, stomachache, and insect bite, diarrhea and so on, like the Aspirin, Ibuprofen, Antibiotics, throat lozenges, nasal decongestant and vitamins etc. Most over-the-counter medicines, such as aspirin and anti-diarrheal pills, are available in Lhasa, but are more difficult to obtain outside of urban areas.
+In the first few days after arriving in Tibet, you may experience some altitude reactions.
+Colds, insomnia, and digestive disorders are common.
+Take an adequate supply of any prescription medication you regularly use, including medicine for colds, stomachaches, insect bites, diarrhea, and so on, such as Aspirin, Ibuprofen, Antibiotics, throat lozenges, nasal decongestant, vitamins, etc. Most over-the-counter medicines, such as aspirin and anti-diarrheal pills, are available in Lhasa but are more difficult to obtain outside urban areas.
 It is advisable to take anti-altitude sickness drugs to cope with oxygen deficiency.
-Bring diamox pills which are believed to be able to prevent the altitude sickness effectively.
-Please consult your doctor prior to your travel to Tibet.
+Bring Diamox pills, which are believed to prevent altitude sickness effectively.
+Please consult your doctor before your travel to Tibet.

-2. What food to take when travelling to Tibet?
+2. What food to take when traveling to Tibet?

-You may take some chocolate, dried beef, hot pickled mustard tuber, biscuit and other food and snacks you like.
-You’d better take food with high calorie.
-You may also take some gum with you, which may help relieve the symptom of syrigmus and headache.
-When traveling to remote areas of Tibet it is a good idea to pack some food, snacks, and drinking water.
-It is not always easy to find food or drinkable water in these areas.
-Water purification equipment, such as hand pump filters, is not necessary, as bottled mineral water and thermoses of boiled water are available everywhere throughout Tibet.
+You may take some chocolate, dried beef, hot pickled mustard tuber, biscuit, and other food and snacks you like.
+You’d better bring food with high calories.
+You may also take some gum with you, which may help relieve the symptom of syringes and headaches.
+Packing food, snacks, and drinking water is good when traveling to Tibet’s remote areas.
+IFindingfood or drinkable water in these areas.
+It is not always easy Water purification equipment, such as hand pump filters, is unnecessary, as bottled mineral water and thermoses of boiled water are available everywhere throughout Tibet.
 Water purification tablets can be useful during trekking.
-It is a good idea to take a good quality multivitamin to supplement your diet since a supply of vegetables and fruits may not be readily available.
+Making good quality multivitamins to supplement your diet is a good idea ince a supply of vegetables and fruits may not be readily available.

-4. What kind of clothes and shoes should be taken when traveling to Tibet?
+4. What clothes and shoes should be worn when traveling to Tibet?

 The temperatures change greatly on the altiplano.
-In the north part of Tibet, people wear thick coats all year round (including July and August which are the hottest months in most of the areas in China).
+In the northern part of Tibet, people wear thick coats all year round (including July and August, whe hottest months in most of ohe areas in China).
 The highest temperature is 4-5 degrees centigrade in northern Tibet.
 It also snows in July and August.

-It is very important to have a strong comfortable pair of boots, especially your travel covers remote area and you have to walk for a long distance.
-For example, if your travel reaches Everest Base Camp, you need to cover 8 km from Rongpuk Monastery to EBC and back.
-Lightweight boots are fine, but Tibet can be wet and we will do extensive walking, so make sure your shoes fit well and are suitable for cold and puddles.
-You should also have a pair of comfortable and tough sandals.
+Having a strong, comfortableis imperative because our travel covers a remote area, and you have to walk for a long distance.
+For example, if your journey reaches Everest Base Camp, you must cover 8 km from Rongbuk Monastery to EBC and back.
+Lightweight boots are fine, but Tibet can be wet, and we will do extensive walking, so make sure your shoes fit well and are suitable for cold and puddles.
+It would help to have a pair of comfortable and tough sandals.